-At Blackpool, our main goal is to ensure that all pupils leave with an understanding of the world through the study of science.
+At Blackpool, a main goal is to ensure that all pupils leave with an understanding of the world through the study of science.
 We want to ensure that through their science learning, pupils become active learners who ask questions and take responsibility for their own learning.
 We aim to make all learning memorable through developing their understanding of the nature, processes and methods of science through different types of scientific enquiry.
-We intend to inspire all children to develop a curiosity of the world around them and tailor our teaching and learning to suit their needs.
+We intend to inspire all children to develop a curiosity of the world around them and tailor our teaching and learning to suit the needs of all children.
 We will be following a key-stage appropriate progressional programme of study, where biology, chemistry and physics will be taught discretely with cross-curricular links made where appropriate.
-Learning in science will provide the children with a wide range of exciting and challenging experiences and will be a key component in our ‘Communication and Connections’ Curriculum Driver where it will support pupils’ critical thinking and provide children with real life learning opportunities.
-It will also be a very important element in our ‘Life Long Skills’ Driver where pupils’ will be encouraged to work as part of a team; working collaboratively, showing a positive attitude and perseverance.
+Learning in science will provide the children with a wide range of exciting and challenging experiences and will be a key component in our Curriculum threads, with ‘Communication and Connections’ being particularly relevant, where it will support pupils’ critical thinking and provide children with real life learning opportunities.
+It will also be a very important element in our ‘Life Long Skills’ thread where pupils’ will be encouraged to work as part of a team; working collaboratively, showing a positive attitude and perseverance.

 Aims in Science: